towardsautonomy/towardsautonomy_website_backup/docs/perception/feature_tracking.md

 ![](projects/camera_feature_tracking/comparision/top3_algorithm_conclusion.png)

-The Keypoint Feature Detection and Tracking implemented on KITTI dataset using OpenCV library.
+The Keypoint Feature Detection and Tracking implemented was on KITTI dataset using OpenCV library.

 ## The complete source code and other details can be found [here](https://github.com/towardsautonomy/towardsautonomy.github.io/tree/master/projects/camera_feature_detection